binakot/Multi-Node-TimescaleDB/README.md

 The planner can employ different strategies to pick the set of chunk replicas in order to, e.g., evenly spread the query load across the data nodes.
 Native replication is currently `under development` and lacks functionality for a complete high-availability solution.
 It's recommended keeping the replication factor set at the default value of 1, and instead use streaming replication on each data node.

-* The current version does not support altering or inserting data into `compressed` chunks.
-The data can be queried without any modifications, however if you need to `backfill` or update data in a compressed chunk you will need to `decompress` the chunk(s) first.
-TimescaleDB also `block modifying` the schema of hypertables with compressed chunks.